Untitled: The Art of James Castle

 September 26, 2014 – February 1, 2015

-In 2013 the Smithsonian American Art Museum acquired 54 pieces by James Castle (1899-1977), becoming one of the leading public collections of his work.
+In 2013 the Smithsonian American Art Museum acquired 54 pieces by James Castle (1899-1977).
+With this acquisition, the museum now holds one of the largest public collections of Castle’s work.
 Untitled: The Art of James Castle features this representative selection of the artist’s immense oeuvre, including drawings, handmade books, texts, and constructions.

 Castle spent his formative years in remote Garden Valley, Idaho and his adult life at locations near Boise, where, for nearly seven decades, he devoted himself daily to intensive art-making.
 Castle worked with materials that were immediately available, including a wide range of ephemera—advertisements, periodicals, and packaging—that he manipulated with soot, sticks, string and improvised colors to create an elaborate and unmistakable representation of his world.
 Subjects range from the farms of Garden Valley and interiors of homes, to family members, household objects, and snippets of popular culture.
 Other works move beyond the documentary to include invented words and symbols, fantastical calendars, and books with cryptic pictorial narratives.